-Generating snippets must be fast since the system is typically generating many snippets for each query that it handles.
+Generating snippets must be fast because the system is typically generating many snippets for each query that it handles.
 Rather than caching an entire document, it is common to cache only a generous but fixed size prefix of the document, such as perhaps 10,000 characters.
 For most common, short documents, the entire document is thus cached, but huge amounts of local storage will not be wasted on potentially vast documents.
-Their summaries will be based on material in the document prefix, which is in general a useful zone in which to look for a document summary anyway.
-Secondly, if a document has been updated recently, these changes will not be in the cache (any more than they will be reflected in the index).
-In these circumstances, neither the index nor the summary will accurately reflect the contents of the document, but it is the differences between the summary and the actual document content that will be more glaringly obvious to the end user.
+Summaries of documents whose length exceeds the prefix size will be based on material in the prefix only, which is in general a useful zone in which to look for a document summary anyway.

+If a document has been updated since it was last processed by a crawler and indexer, these changes will be neither in the cache nor in the index.
+In these circumstances, neither the index nor the summary will accurately reflect the current contents of the document, but it is the differences between the summary and the actual document content that will be more glaringly obvious to the end user.